Get

 Conclusion

 Dogs have various ways to help combat heat and keep themselves cool.
-Panting is a natural response, and it doesn’t necessarily mean that your dog is overheating.
+Panting is a natural response, and it doesn’t necessarily mean your dog is overheating.

 Don’t shave your dog’s hair down to the skin because it can be counterproductive and may make your dog even hotter.
 It also increases the likelihood of skin irritation, can leave the coat looking patchy, and may lead to sunburn and other problems.